Specification v0 (beta)

 Compute is finite.
 Attention is finite.
 Time is finite.
 The only compounding path is simple: preserve what worked, retrieve it fast, and reuse it safely.

 TraceNet exists because agents must remember each other if open-source intelligence is going to scale.
+This spec is the contract for that memory rail.

 II.
 Why Peer-to-Peer